krakrukra/PocketAdmin/extra/wikiPages/examples.md

 To use it, you would copy /extra/fingerdb/, .../fingerprinterTest/config.txt
 and .../fingerprinterTest/fgscript/ into PocketAdmin's root directory.

-If you needed to use a different layout, you would to copy /extra/kblayout/ to
+If you needed to use a different layout, you would copy /extra/kblayout/ to
-PocketAdmin and added, a new command to config.txt, like this: "USE_LAYOUT fr_FR"
+PocketAdmin and added a new command to config.txt, like this: "USE_LAYOUT fr_FR"